systeminit/si/app/docs/src/explanation/iac-comparison.md

 ![EC2 Component](./iac-comparison/web-app-step-3.png)

-Again, notice that we see the value will be 'presidential_horse', directly inline.
+Again, notice that we see the value will be 'presidential_horse' directly inline.

 When working directly in the Web Application, you get full completion of the fields, documentation, automatic recommendations for appropriate subscriptions, fast feedback on invalid configurations, and more.
 It's a great way to build when you know precisely what you want.
 :::

-What is important to understand about this is that all 3 ways work on the same underlying data model.
+What is essential to understand about this is that all 3 ways work on the same underlying data model.
 This is the most fundamental difference between a resource declaration in Terraform and a component in System Initiative: in Terraform, the declaration is static code; in System Initiative, it is a dynamic data model.
 In System Initiative, you can then update your model any way you like.
-We can populate the model from the underlying provider, with no loss of fidelity (a task that would require careful importing of the underlying resource into your state file, and matching it to a declaration) with ease.
+We can populate the model from the underlying provider, with no loss of fidelity (a task that would require careful importing of the underlying resource into your state file, and matching it to a declaration), with ease.

 :::details Random Pet Component Source Code - Why Providers Aren't Necessary The 'Random Pet' component did not exist when this page was written.
 We created it specifically for this tutorial in a few minutes.
-Here is the complete source code for it, illustrating why it's far more powerful to have a programmable schema and functions within the data model than separate providers.
+Here is the complete source code for it, illustrating why it's far more powerful to have programmable schema and functions within the data model than to rely on separate providers.

 :::code-group
 ```typescript [Schema Definition]